hanzhang24/Slogo/doc/DESIGN.md

         * New ViewCommands to modify the View
             * Can quickly add new View commands that combine other commands or introduce new functionality
+        * Can quickly add new buttons and input fields using Container Classes as templeates.
+        * Handle new type of exceptions to display visually
+        * Change the actions of each button and which buttons are displayed using reflection
+        * New output displays to display any given state about current simulation, ex: commands, history, unique commands
+        * Different layouts to choose from, just load a new array into the properties file GameScreenLayout.Properites
+        * More languages and color themes
     * Controller
         * New commands/syntax
     * TypeChecker